 Hunter Orange Requirement

-Although the DFW strongly recommends that you do, which is visible from all sides, when hunting any kind of big game or upland bird.
+The law doesn't explicitly tell you to wear hunter or blaze orange when hunting with a crossbow in California.
+Although the California Department of Fish and Wildlife (CDFW) strongly recommends that you do.
+It needs to be visible from all sides when hunting any kind of big game or upland bird.

 California Archery Laws

-Therefore, if you’re looking to buy a crossbow or travel to California with one in your possession, then you need to brush up on California archery laws, too.
+Although crossbows are treated as firearms when it comes to hunting, archery laws still apply to their general ownership and use.
+If you’re looking to buy a crossbow or travel to California with one in your possession, then you need to brush up on California archery laws, too.

 Most of the laws are common-sense laws and apply to most weapons in most states.
 We’re talking about the laws that prohibit bowhunting while intoxicated, for example.